Identifying Illegitimate Email Links

 This KB Article References: eFax

-This Information is Intended for: Faculty, Staff
+This Information is Intended for: Instructors, Staff

 You should be wary of links you receive in emails, especially if the email was unsolicited.
 There are several things you can do to determine the legitimacy of the email without clicking the link (often, if the link is malicious, just clicking the link is enough to install the malware on your computer).